2. Set up Linodes

 -

-Repeat steps 7-8 for Standby #2, giving it a Label of something like
+Repeat steps 7-8 for Standby #2, entering a name like

 Click Create NodeBalancer.
 Your new NodeBalancer is displayed.